andlo/mycroft-skills-list-gitbook/skills/sports-skill.ldubost.md

 ### _sports-skill.ldubost_
 ## Description:
 Get sports results from open data sources including Wikipedia this service requires a server to treat the results and manage the sources.
-The code for this server is an XWiki Application provided here:  which currently supports only the Tennis French Open 2019.
+The code for this server is an XWiki Application provided here  which currently supports only the Tennis French Open 2019.
 A server is running at  where you can test the capabilities of that skill.
 You can hear a demo here